 Coronavirus (COVID-19) is severely transforming how we run our lives and our workplaces.
 Many people face a reduction in income or job loss altogether and will find it challenging to keep up with their student loans, mortgage payments, credit card bills, and other debts.

-In this article, you’ll get information about various options that might be available to you if you're worried about falling behind in bill payments, as well as what you can do to try to protect your credit during this crisis.
+In this article, you'll get information about various options that might be available to you if you're worried about falling behind in bill payments.

 As soon as you realize you’ll have trouble making your next mortgage payment, call your loan servicer to learn what options might be available to you.
 You could be eligible for a forbearance, like a COVID-19 forbearance if you have a federally backed mortgage loan, or another form of short-term immediate mortgage relief, like a waiver of late fees.

 If you're behind in paying your property taxes, certain counties are declaring a moratorium on property tax foreclosures and tax sales.
 Call your county treasurer's office or look online to see if your area has a moratorium.